What is the Running Lab?

 - Learn and practice run-specific strength training for efficiency, stability, mobility and freedom from injury

-- Develop your personal efficient running technique through drills, focal points and video feedback
+- Develop your personal efficient running technique through drills, short segments of focal point running and video feedback

 Bio for Shane (a.k.a “Zenman”) here.

 To improve running efficiency and performance, and to avoid injury, we can train awareness.
 Specifically, we focus on:

 - How we source and stabilize our running strides

 - Our alliance with gravity and our ability to translate the (vertical) pull of gravity by 90 degrees into (horizontal) forward movement

 - Crafting precise, aligned, graceful, efficient and seamless strides (aka “PAGES”)